munificent/craftinginterpreters/book/calls-and-functions.md

 This means that we don't need to do *any* work to "bind an argument to a parameter".
 There's no copying values between slots or across environments.
-The arguments automagically land exactly where they need to be.
+The arguments are already exactly where they need to be.
 It's hard to beat that for performance.
 Time to implement it:

 ^code interpret-call (3 before, 1 after)

-We need to know the function being called and how many arguments are being passed to it.
+We need to know the function being called and the number of arguments passed to it.
 We get the latter from the instruction's operand.
 That also tells us where to find the function on the stack since it appears right before the first operand.

-All of the work happens in a separate `callValue()` function.
+We hand that data off to a separate `callValue()` function.
 If that returns `false`, it means the call caused some sort of runtime error.
 When that happens, we abort the interpreter.

-If it's successful, there will be a new frame on the CallFrame stack for the called function.
+If `callValue()` is successful, there will be a new frame on the CallFrame stack for the called function.
 The `run()` function has its own cached pointer to the current frame, so we need to update that:

 ^code update-frame-after-call (2 before, 1 after)

-Since the bytecode dispatch loop reads from that `frame` variable, when it goes to execute the next instruction, it will read the `ip` from the newly called function and jump to its code.
+Since the bytecode dispatch loop reads from that `frame` variable, when the VM goes to execute the next instruction, it will read the `ip` from the newly called function's CallFrame and jump to its code.
 The work for executing that call begins here:

 ^code call-value